Find code changes and other history with CodeLens

 Linked work items

-Find linked work items by selecting the work items indicator or by pressing Alt+8.
+Find linked work items by selecting the work items indicator or use the Alt+8 keyboard shortcut.

 Linked code reviews

 Find linked code reviews by selecting the reviews indicator.
-To use the keyboard, hold down the Alt key and then press Left arrow or Right arrow to navigate the indicator options.
+To use the keyboard, hold down the Alt key and then select Left Arrow or Right Arrow to browse the indicator options.

 Linked bugs

-Find linked bugs by selecting the bugs indicator or by pressing Alt+7.
+Find linked bugs by selecting the bugs indicator or use the Alt + 7 keyboard shortcut.

 Contact the owner of an item

-Find the author of an item by selecting the authors indicator or by pressing Alt+5.
+Find the author of an item by selecting the authors indicator or use the Alt + 5 keyboard shortcut.

 You can also open the shortcut menu for an item to see the contact options.
-(If you have Teams installed, you have additional communication options available to you.)
+(If you have Teams installed, you have other communication options available to you.)

 Associated unit tests